Acquiring the Future.

 13 BLACK WOMEN EMPOWERED

 Acquiring the future is not only the company's slogan, but it is also a complete representation of Khula Lula's vision.
 If you think about where the world was a few decades ago, the biggest companies in the world today were either bankrupt, non-existent or trading for losses because of the dotcom bubble, very few foresaw where they would be now.
 And that is exactly the origin question at Khula Lula...
 How do we finance and own the next decade?
 The next disruptor?
 The next trillion dollar companies?
-We believe in the next few years innovations like the internet of things, robotics, virtual reality, machine learning, aerospace, nanotechnology and automation will become mainstream technology that forms part of the day-to-day running of every company and our personal lives.
+We believe in the next few years innovations like the internet of things, robotics, virtual reality, machine learning, space, nanotechnology and automation will become mainstream technology that forms part of the day-to-day running of every company and our personal lives.
 Our long term goal is to be at the forefront of funding and scaling startups that are owned and run by African women.
-To date through it's first investment Khula Lula has created 1 funding opportunity, 9 jobs and 3 commercial contracts for black women.
+To date through it's first investment Khula Lula has created 1 funding opportunity, 9 jobs and 3 commercial contracts for African women.

 OUR PRIVATE EQUITY JOURNEY